Canceled: Apple's AirPower wireless charging mat will not be released

 Apple has confirmed that its long-awaited wireless AirPower charging mat is not going to be released.
 The company says quality issues are to blame for the decision.

 The product was originally announced back in 2017 and was destined to be a convenient way to wirelessly charge iPhones, Apple Watches and AirPods.
-Its released had been repeatedly pushed back, but now it has been canceled completely
+Its release had been repeatedly pushed back, but now it has been canceled completely

 See also: